-In his new work, Adonis Stoantzikis is searching for a balance between the figurative and the abstract.
+The first of the four presented artists, Adonis Stoantzikis, is searching for a balance between the figurative and the abstract in his paintings and sculptures.
 He is a colourist and finds a certain degree of abstraction helpful in his expression.
-Abstraction makes a work more personal yet at the same time leaves more room for interpetation.
+Abstraction makes a work more personal, yet at the same time leaves more room for interpretation.

-Does knowledge lead to understanding?
-The art of Alexandra Hunts disturbs the lines between legitimate and illegitimate forms of knowledge.
-In her artistic practice, she makes use of different media such as photography, sculpture, and installation art.
-Through these means, her research primarily engages with notions of materiality, information, and the subsequent possibilities for the mastering of skills.
+Next, Alexandra Hunts disturbs the lines between legitimate and illegitimate forms of knowledge.
+In her artistic practice, she makes use of different media such as photography, sculpture, and installation.

-Whereas photography often brings time and movement to a standstill within the frame of an image, Kuno Grommers uses the camera to capture the spatial dynamics of a static image.
+Kuno Grommers completes the troop with his new body of work.
+Whereas photography often brings time and movement to a standstill within the frame of an image, Kuno uses the camera to capture the spatial dynamics of a static image.
 Abstract geometric shapes and large areas of colour are the starting point for installations that seem to defy the laws of gravity.
-The optical illusions putting our powers of perception to the test are the result of Kuno’s innovative play with two important mainstays of photography: light and darkness.